Selecting a WordPress Theme

 Pre-Designed or Self Design?

 When designing your site, there's a couple of different starting points wherein choosing the right one can really help you get what you want out of your website.
 That's not to say you can't go back and choose a different path at any point, but it will help you save time if you pick the right starting point from the outset.
-The two major paths from here are:
+The two major paths from here are 1.
+Pre-Designed, or 2.
+Self-Design.

-- Pre-Designed: If you don't want to design or heavily customize your site's design yourself, pick a WordPress Theme that best matches the aesthetic you like.
+If you don't want to design or heavily customize your site's design yourself, you can pick a WordPress Theme that best matches the aesthetic you like.
 This is by far the quickest method to get your site up and running.
 Since, at the outset, your focus should be on creating great content, not the design of the site, this is often the best choice for beginners.
 Some of the most successful sites on the internet are not based around good design, but rather great content and/or a good idea.
 Good design can come later!

 The only major downside of opting to self-design at the beginning is the time investment necessary to build the design from the ground up.
 This is because these types of themes typically start you off with a blank canvas (barebones black text on white background styles) and you then must configure all of your styles in the theme's Customizer settings, such as accent colours, font faces, sizes, headings, header and footer layouts, etc. entirely from scratch.

 Click below to select the option you'd prefer to proceed with.